Bill Sponsors

 Cons for Conservatives

-• Grants the Department of Health broad authority to determine and levy new license and renewal fees on nurses.
+- Grants the Department of Health the authority to create and determine new license and renewal fees, essentially representing a new financial burden on healthcare workers.

 Constitutional Concerns